pvillela/rust-latency-trace/latency_trace/src/lib1.md

 Two other design choices support the low overhead goal.

 - The _tracing_ library's [`Registry`](https://docs.rs/tracing-subscriber/0.3.17/tracing_subscriber/registry/struct.Registry.html#) is used to store temporary timing data at runtime.
 As noted in the documentation, "This registry is implemented using a [lock-free sharded slab](https://docs.rs/sharded-slab/0.1.4/x86_64-unknown-linux-gnu/sharded_slab/index.html), and is highly optimized for concurrent access."
 - Runtime data collection takes place independently on each thread, overwhelmingly without the need for inter-thread coordination.
 The only inter-thread coordination involved is one mutex lock request per thread for the entire duration of the measurement, regardless of the number of spans executed. _After_ the test execution has completed, information is extracted from the various threads, with zero impact on the latency measurements.
-The [thread-local-collect] framework is used to support this design approach.
+The [thread_local_collect](https://crates.io/crates/thread_local_collect) library is used to support this design approach.

 ## Usage modes